alexiiko/anki-vocab-card-generator/README.md

 1. Clone the repository or download the `linux-executable/windows-executable`
 2. Get the highlights of the book in a json format.
     > Use [bookcision](https://readwise.io/bookcision) for the json file
-3. Follow the instructions displayed in the terminal after running `main.py`.
+3. Follow the instructions displayed in the terminal after running `main.py` or the `linux-executable`.
 4. Import the `apkg` file into Anki.

 ## Motivation ⛰️